“Solitude is where one discovers one is not alone.”

 —Aimee Bender (The Particular Sadness of Lemon Cake)

-In my coaching, (and in my Ex-Detox System), I’m trying to urge people towards learning to be alone after a breakup.
+In my coaching, (and in my Course), I’m trying to urge people towards learning to be alone after a breakup.

 The problem is that nobody really wants to do that – it is one of the main characteristics of being human, that we seek company.
 Especially the company of someone we love and respect.